 Transfer students are free to pursue off-campus housing options for their sophomore year.
 Holy Cross College will continue to provide guidance and suggest options for housing.
 Students will satisfy the second year of the University’s residency requirement regardless of where they live as sophomores.
 Students may sign up with their netID for Notre Dame’s offcampus.nd.edu portal to aid in their search for potential off-campus accommodations.

 All international students are required to submit a Certification of Finances with supporting documentation confirming the reported sources of funding for one year of enrollment at Holy Cross College in the Gateway Program.
 An I-20 will not be issued until this form is received.
+The Certification of Finances and supporting documentation can be uploaded via the Holy Cross Applicant Portal (preferred) or submitted as a PDF document via email.
+Download the 2022-2023 Certification of Finances for Fall 2022 and Spring 2023.

 Guaranteed transfer admission requires all grades earned at Holy Cross College and Notre Dame be a B or higher and a final cumulative GPA at least 3.5, calculated with the grades earned in the eight courses at Holy Cross, the two selected courses at Notre Dame, and the Moreau First Year Experience course.